-It isn’t frivolous, and it isn’t extravagant to take care of yourself.
+It’s not frivolous, and it isn’t extravagant to take care of yourself.
 In times like these, it becomes more important than ever.
 This is a core value of my work.

-my holiday wish
+My holiday wish

 What’s happening these days is on my mind all the time – I imagine on your minds as well – and it’s important not to ignore it or pretend it isn’t happening.
 Here is my wish for the holidays: